adopted-ember-addons/ember-cli-flash/README.md

 - `message: string`

-  Required.
+  Required when `preventDuplicates` is enabled.
 The message that the flash message displays.

 - `type?: string`